marcusg1k/coursera-python-/examstuff.md

 Return value: This is the value or variable returned as the end result of a function

-while loops: instruct computer to continuously execute your code based on the value of a condition for loops recursion
+while loops: instruct computer to continuously execute your code based on the value of a condition (remember to initialize variables and check that loops wont run forever) while "specified condition" is True:
+    body of loop

+for loops
+recursion